 Despite the frustrating annoyance, the ever-understanding actor could sympathise with the callers: “Their job is, ‘Get me Bill Murray on the phone.’
 They have nothing else to do,” he said before confirming the rumours about his toll-free communication: “I just unplugged the phone and then I got this 800 number, which is very handy,” he said.

 “I’m not very disciplined anymore.
 This was a way you could not answer any phone, and whenever you felt like engaging, you could check to see who had bothered to call and what the message was.
 It just freed up my life a whole lot.”

 He concluded: “It’s not like at 11 o’clock it’s time to check the messages,” he said.
 “Sometimes I go days or weeks.
 Sorry I’m busy living.”

-In the same interview, director Jarmusch backed up Murray and confirmed the actor’s unusual method of business communication” “I got the number from Bill a long time ago,” he said before adding somewhat confusingly, “but I have a few of his numbers.”
+While 2019 saw Murray again work with Jarmusch on The Dead Don’t Die, the director Jarmusch has been vocal in his support of the actor’s unusual approach to business admin.
+Backing up Murray in the same Indiewire conversation, Jarmusch confirmed the actor’s unusual method of professional communication: “I got the number from Bill a long time ago,” he said before adding somewhat confusingly, “but I have a few of his numbers.”